bmocanu/coding-contests/README.md

-# advent-of-code-java
+# Coding contests

-Solving the Advent of Code problems in Java.
+Solving various coding contests and problems in Java and other languages.